fwip/mtg_pronouns/reworded_cards.md

 remove a fade counter from parallax nexus: Target opponent exiles a card from their hand.
 Activate this ability only any time you could cast a sorcery.

-When Parallax Nexus leaves the battlefield, each player returns to their hand all cards they owns exiled with Parallax Nexus.
+When Parallax Nexus leaves the battlefield, each player returns to their hand all cards they own exiled with Parallax Nexus.

 Parallax Tide 2UU
 ---------------